aedeguzman/aedeguzman.github.io/README.md

 - 👨‍💻  I am currently learning Web Scraping and Python.

 - 👯  I’m looking to collaborate more on open source.

 - 💬  Ask me about

-- 😄  Fun Fact:  Cooking is my hobby.<br/>
+- 😄  Fun Fact:  Cooking is my hobby.

 🌱
 ⚡